 All links go directly to official Vancleave, Mississippi government websites.

-In addition to the Vancleave, Jackson County Sheriff's Office, several municipal police departments operate within the county.
-These include the Pascagoula Police Department, Ocean Springs Police Department, Gautier Police Department, and Moss Point Police Department.
-Each department is responsible for law enforcement within its respective city limits, handling local crimes and community policing.
-The agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and support across the county.
+Law enforcement in the Vancleave area falls under the jurisdiction of the Jackson County Sheriff's Office.
+Beyond the Sheriff's Office, several municipal police departments operate within the county's incorporated cities.
+The Pascagoula Police Department, Ocean Springs Police Department, Gautier Police Department, and Moss Point Police Department each handle law enforcement within their respective city limits, addressing local crimes and community policing needs.
+When major crimes or emergencies arise, these agencies coordinate efforts to ensure coverage and support across the entire county.

 Jail & Inmate Records